Foraging

 šŸ“”

 This is a personal essay on my reflections about ADHD.
-I wrote this mostly in April 2023 and published in June 2024 with some edits.
+I wrote this mostly in April 2023 and published in 2024 with the conclusion and some edits.

 intro